Doctor of Philosophy (Ph.D.) Major in Engineering Management (Entering with Master's Degree)

 Each doctoral student must pass a comprehensive examination.
 This should be done by the time the student has completed 36 semester credit hours (for students entering with a master’s degree, 60 semester credit hours for those entering with a bachelor’s degree) and can only be done after identifying the dissertation committee, fulfilling the programming requirement, and completing all required courses.
 Students must pass the comprehensive exam by the time 45 semester credit hours (for students entering with a master’s degree, 60 semester credit hours for those entering with a bachelor’s degree) have been accrued to be dismissed from the program.
 If the comprehensive exam is not passed, the student can take a second and final one in the following semester.
 Students will be dismissed from the program if they do not pass the comprehensive exam the second time.

-The comprehensive examination for the Ph.D. program in electrical engineering will be an all-encompassing, written examination administered in person under the supervision of the program's Doctoral Advisor.
+The comprehensive examination for the Ph.D. program in engineering management will be an all-encompassing, written examination administered in person under the supervision of the program's Doctoral Advisor.
 The exam intends to evaluate students' grasp of their coursework and their ability to integrate and apply their knowledge in the field.
-The comprehensive exam will be structured into six one-hour sections, curated to cover foundational and advanced electrical engineering topics adequately.
+The comprehensive exam will be structured into six one-hour sections, curated to cover foundational and advanced engineering management topics adequately.
 The exam will be six hours, divided into two distinct segments.
-The first three hours of the exam will focus on fundamental topics primarily encountered in undergraduate courses in electrical engineering.
+The first three hours of the exam will focus on fundamental topics primarily encountered in undergraduate courses in engineering management .
 This segment aims to test the student's grasp of the core principles that are the bedrock of their further studies and research.
 Following this, the final three hours will shift the focus to advanced topics typically covered in 5000-level courses.
 This segment assesses students' understanding of complex concepts and ability to apply them in practical scenarios.

 Each topic is allocated an hour, providing a robust and comprehensive evaluation of student's knowledge in each area.
 Students can select six topics that align closely with their research subject area.
 This approach allows us to tailor the exam to each student's learning journey while maintaining a rigorous assessment standard.
 The faculty, renowned experts in their respective domains, will prepare each section, ensuring the exam content reflects the field's breadth and depth.
 This approach allows us to tailor the exam to each student's learning journey while still maintaining a rigorous standard of assessment across the board.
 The faculty, renowned experts in their respective domains, will prepare each section, ensuring the exam content reflects both the breadth and depth of the field.